anchpop/wise_mans_haskell/book.md

 !newthought(You can) think of an IO action, like the result of `putStrLn "hello world"`, as a piece of data that contains all the information necessary to execute that action. **Whatever that action would return, that's the type of `a` in `IO a`**.
 That's why `putStrLn` returns `IO ()`.
 It doesn't really make sense for it to return anything, so `()` is used to signify that - there's only one possible value of type `()`, so a function that returns type `()` means it doesn't tell you any new information.

 Whatever `IO` action gets returned by `main`, Haskell takes it and executes it.
 This is another thing that makes `main` special!marginnote(Also, remember how we could write a value in GHCi and it would be evaluated, then the result would be printed?
 Well, there's an exception to that.
 If it's an `IO a` function, GHCi will execute the IO action inside.
 If one of those actions is writing to the terminal (as is the case of `putStrLn`), that's just what GHCi will do.
 Then, it'll look at the type `a`, the return type of the IO action we just performed.
 If it's not `()`, GHCi will print the return value.
-You'll see that when I introduce an `IO` function which isn't `IO ()`.).
+You'll see that when we introduce an `IO` function which isn't `IO ()`.).

 Let's write a simple `IO ()` function.
 All it will do is write "helloworld" to the terminal.